Sam's Club MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it performs consolidated cash-flow analysis for a bank connection in one call, resolving accounts internally.
-It distinguishes from siblings like openfinance_list_transactions and openfinance_list_accounts by noting you do not need to call those first.
+The description clearly states it provides consolidated cash-flow analysis for a whole bank connection in one call, resolving accounts internally and aggregating transactions.
+It differentiates from siblings by avoiding the need to call openfinance_list_accounts first.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.